-- New York State requires all 7th grade students to have a physical exam.
-Forms with information about this were sent home in May to the addresses on file for your child.
+- New York State requires all incoming 5th and 7th grade students to have a physical exam.
+Forms with information about this will be sent home in May to the addresses on file for your child.
 Please contact the Hoover Middle School Health office or see the HEALTH OFFICE web pages if you have questions.

-- **Required for all 7th graders for the 2018-19 school year: All 7th graders in the Fall 2017, will need to receive a meningitis vaccine.
+- **Required for all 7th graders for the 2018-19 school year: All 7th graders in the Fall 2018, will need to receive a meningitis vaccine.
 Please contact your health care provider to see if your child has had this, or if you need to make an appointment to receive one.
-Proof of this vaccine will be required for entry into 7th grade in September 2017.
+Proof of this vaccine will be required for entry into 7th grade in September 2018.
 Further information can be found here: http://www.health.ny.gov/diseases/communicable/meningococcal/